jgibbons7/Group-project-proposal/README.md

 - Educating America on social inequality and injustice.

 ### How does this solve those problems?
-- Through data visualization and statistics.
+- Through statistics, data visualization and a call to action.

 ### Who is your target user?
 - Skeptical citizens who don’t see a problem.